ballerina-platform/ballerina-lang/docs/tutorials/first-program.md

 When you added the service, Ballerina configured the resource to use the GET method by default.
 Because we are going to use the incoming message to post a reply, let's change it to POST.

-1. Click the `@` symbol in the upper right corner of the **resource** box (not the service box).
+1. Click the Annotations (`@`) icon in the upper right corner of the **resource** box (not the service box).
 1. Click `http:GET`, highlight `GET`, and type `POST`.
-1. Click the `@` symbol again to hide the box.
+1. Click the `@` icon again to hide the box.

 You can click the symbol again to confirm that GET was in fact changed to POST.
-You can also click the Source View button in the lower right corner to see the changes that are being made to the Ballerina code as you work with the visual editor.
+You can also click the **Source View** button in the lower right corner to see the changes that are being made to the Ballerina code as you work with the visual editor.

 ### Add a function